- A -

 “Homoparental family: Refers to any form of family in which at least one of the parents is lesbian, gay or bisexual (LGB).
 Homoparental families exist in various forms: they can be two-parent, single-parent, blended, adoptive, foster, multi-ethnic, biracial, etc. LGB parents can be cisgender or trans.

-Person whose gender identity or sexual orientation is changeable or not limited to the traditional definition of female or male gender.
+Person whose gender identity or sexual orientation fluctuates or is not limited to the traditional definition of female or male gender.

 - G -

 Synonymous with homosexual, most often used to refer to a man.
-Preferred by some to the word "homosexual" because the latter has a medical and sexual connotation.
+Preferred by some to the word "homosexual" because the latter can have a medical and sexual connotation.

-It's the way you feel inside: male, female, somewhere in between, or neither.
-This intimate and personal experience is unique to each person.
-It is not determined by a person's biological sex and can be distinguished from the gender assigned at birth (see trans).
+It's how you define you gender based on a deep, personal knowledge of belonging (or lack of belonging) to one or several genders : man, woman, somewhere in between, both or neither.
+This intimate experience is unique to each person.
+It is not determined by a person's biological sex and can be at odds with the sex assigned at birth (see trans).

 Term encompassing all possible gender identities and gender expressions.